Decentralized storage of data sovereignty

 Decentralized storage systems operate on P2P networks, where users can earn incentives, such as cryptocurrency tokens, by sharing unused storage space.
 Blockchain technology supports the creation and management of these digital tokens, encouraging more participants to join and ensuring the sustainability and scalability of the storage ecosystem.

-The typical process for storing data in a decentralized system involves four key steps:
+The typical process for storing data in a decentralized system includes four key steps:

-3. Data Sharding: The encrypted data is split into smaller fragments, known as shards or data blocks.
+• Data Sharding: The encrypted data is divided into smaller fragments, known as shards or data blocks.
 By distributing data across the network, the sharding process enhances the system's scalability, security, and performance.

-4. Data Distribution: Finally, the encrypted data fragments are distributed across multiple nodes in the network.
-This ensures data redundancy and availability, allowing access even if certain nodes go offline.
+• Data Distribution: Finally, the encrypted data fragments are distributed across multiple nodes in the network.
+This ensures data redundancy and availability, allowing access even if some nodes are offline.

-This architecture ensures secure data storage, tamper protection, and high availability even in the event of partial network failures.
+This architecture ensures secure storage of data, protection against tampering, and high availability even in the event of partial network failures.

 Key Features of Decentralized Storage Systems